-MGD, also termed posterior blepharitis, is the most common form of lid margin disease.
-In the early stages, patients are often asymptomatic, but if left unmanaged, MGD can cause or exacerbate dry eye symptoms and eyelid inflammation.
+MGD is very common.
+In the early stages, patients are often asymptomatic, but if left untreated, MGD can cause or exacerbate dry eye symptoms and eyelid inflammation.
 The oil glands become blocked with thickened secretions.
 Chronically clogged glands eventually become unable to secrete oil which results in permanent changes in the tear film and dry eyes.
 Symptoms include:

 Foreign Body Sensation

 Treatment consists of eyelid/eyelash hygiene to clear off the dead skin, oil and bacterial which build up.
 The eyelid skin is extremely delicate, so please be gentle.

 Heating the eyelid margin will increase oil production and melt the “crusty” oil that has solidified in the glands.
 Use a warm (not too hot) wet washcloth to apply heat on the eyelids for four minutes or more.
 This warms the oil, allowing it to flow more freely, and helps soften lash debris.
 This should be done twice a day when there are active symptoms, and once a day for maintenance.